 Front Knee: Your front shin should be as vertical as possible and your knee should be perfectly aligned with your foot.
 Do not allow any inwards collapse of the knee.

-Back Knee: You back knee should be positioned directly underneath your hip or slightly behind your hip AND directly behind you.
-If you cannot achieve this position without collapsing at the spine or letting your back knee flail outwards, you may be missing hip flexibility.
+Back Knee: You back knee should be positioned directly underneath your hip or slightly behind your hip AND directly behind your body.
+Do not let your back leg deviate laterally (i.e we should not see the back foot if looking from the front view).
+If you cannot achieve this position without collapsing at the spine or letting your back knee flail outwards, you may be missing Hip Extension and Flexibility.

 Having adequate shoulder flexibility is paramount to maintaining a normal healthy shoulder joint.